Practice Areas and Certification:

 Memberships & Associations:

-Annette is currently a board member and Vice President of the Association of Family and Conciliation Courts (AFCC), an international organization devoted to the interests of children and family issues.
+Annette is currently a board member and President-Elect of the Association of Family and Conciliation Courts (AFCC), an international organization devoted to the interests of children and family issues.
 She served as President of the Arizona Chapter of AFCC in 2002-03 and was a board member of the Arizona chapter of AFCC until 2011.
+She will become President of the AFCC international organization effective July 1, 2017.

 Ms. Burns lectures frequently for the State Bar of Arizona, AFCC, AAML, and other organizations on various issues in family law.
 She is a co-author of the Arizona Family Law Rules Handbook which is updated annually.
 Here’s Annette’s 2011 article “Your Online Presence“, written for the State Bar of Arizona Family Law Section newsletter.